outdoorbits/Media-Archivist/README.md

 # Media Archivist

-This script sorts media files from a source folder to a target folder according to their create date.
+This script sorts media files from a source folder to a target folder according to their create date and their file extension.
 At the destination, the files are stored under the following structure:

 target-path/YYYY/YYYY-MM/YYYY-MM-DD/

 Among other things, you can configure whether the files should be copied or moved.

 ## Usage

     python3 /path-to-script/archivist.py config=CONFIG-FILE [--clean]

 If CONFIG-FILE does not exist, it is created and then has to be edited.